-Unfortunately, the matter of TVDs is somewhat complex, because there were at one point standing continental TVDs (KTVD) and oceanic TVDs (OTVDs).
+Unfortunately, the matter of TVDs is somewhat complex because at one point there were standing continental TVDs (known as KTVDs) and oceanic TVDs (OTVDs).
 These terms have fallen out of use, even though the General Staff is expected to designate TVD divisions in a time of war.
-Nonetheless it is useful to review what was known about TVDs, strategic directions, and operational directions, along with how the Russian and Soviet military has historically viewed this subject.
+Nonetheless, it is useful to review what was known about TVDs, strategic directions, and operational directions, along with how the Russian and Soviet military has historically viewed this subject.
 TVDs were delimited to continental, oceanic, maritime, and aerospace.
 In the European facing part of Russia, they were once listed as Northwest, West, Southwest, and South.
 In Asia, according to one dictionary of military terms, they included the Near-east, Mideast, and Far Eastern TVD.
 Each TVD had a strategic direction, composed of operational directions, and further divisions known as strategic regions.
 Strategic regions were sectors with defense-industrial production, population centers, and the like.
 They could serve as operational goals or military objectives.
-Standing TVDs no longer appear to exist, or at least have fallen out of reference such they cannot be confirmed.
+Standing TVDs no longer appear to exist, or at least have fallen out of reference to the point that they cannot be confirmed.

-Oceanic TVDs have disappeared from regular references in Russian military writing.
-However, operational zones within oceanic TVDs were typically 1000-1500km for a fleet, and 500km for a flotilla or squadron.
+OTVDs have disappeared from regular references in Russian military writing.
+However, operational zones within oceanic TVDs were typically 1000-1500 km for a fleet, and 500 km for a flotilla or squadron.
 These ranges of operation were determined as distance from the Russian coastline.
 The size of operational zones in a theater depended on the military-political situation, correlation of forces and means, and the tasks and missions in the theater in question.
+When it came to the navy, each fleet had its own operational zone of variable size.
+Strategic directions could include an entire continent in depth, but generally were 2500-3000 km in